vsch/boxed-json/README.md

 The resulting json will be a mutable boxed instance which can be modified.
 For the `of()` If the passed in value is already based on the `MutableJson` classes then this instance will be reused.
-If you want a new mutable copy you have to explicitly created via the ``
+If you want a new mutable copy you have to explicitly created it via the `MutableJson.copyOf(JsonValue)` to get a deep copy of the `JsonValue`.

 If you only want a boxed wrapper of original `JsonValue` GlassFish library implementations use the `boxedOf` or `boxedFrom` methods instead.